C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 - `git checkout <new branch name> <commit checksum>` to recover the lost commit to a new branch.
 Or `git reset --hard <commit-hash>` to recover the lost commit to the current branch (Warning: this will overwrite the current branch), or `git cherry-pick <commit-hash>` ???

 # Section 10: Moving Commits Between Branches
+## What is `git cherry-pick`?
+`git cherry-pick` is a command that allows you to copy a commit from one branch and apply it to another branch.
+It is useful when you want to move a specific commit to another branch without merging the entire branch.
+For example, if the backend team has made a commit that you want to apply to the frontend branch, you can use `git cherry-pick` to copy the commit to the frontend branch.